synw/django-instant/README.md

 # Django Instant

-Websockets for Django with [Centrifugo](https://github.com/centrifugal/centrifugo) to deliver events in real time to the users.
+Websockets for Django with [Centrifugo](https://github.com/centrifugal/centrifugo).

+* Push events in real time into public or private channels.

+* Handle your event in javascript client-side.

 Check the [documentation](http://django-instant.readthedocs.io/en/latest/).